-Another problem is that dynamic URLs are often indexed in a variety of ways that can cause duplicate content issues and decrease link value.
+Another problem is that dynamic URLs are indexed in a variety of ways that can cause duplicate content issues and decrease link value.
 For example, if you have multiple pages with dynamic URLs that are identical until deep in the URL, search engines will often stop reading the URL once it reaches a symbol such as the “?”.
-Now the search engines see multiple pages but thinks they are all the same, moving on before reaching what indicates that the pages are different.
+Now the search engines see multiple pages but think they are all the same, moving on before reaching what indicates that the pages are different.
 Changing your URLs to a static structure will ensure proper indexing, while preserving link value, with one unique URL for each page on your site.

 Though it is sometimes best to leave the URL alone (especially if it’s ranking well), changing dynamic URLs to static URLs is almost always necessary.
 But of course, there’s more to it.

 It’s one thing to upgrade to a static URL, but to make the change without making it more meaningful to your audience will cut your growth short.
 For example, the URL http://example.com/product tells the audience little about the content on the page.
 Including keywords to describe what your customers will find on the ‘product’ page will make your link much more valuable to users and increase click-through rates.

 Incorporating page-related keyword phrases to the URL will also support SEO efforts, but be cautious of stuffing and follow a limit of fewer than five keywords (eliminating “in,” “the,” “of,” etc.).
 Also, while keeping URLs short and descriptive, separating multiple keywords with dashes (hyphen) will make them more SEO-friendly as search engines can better understand the individual keywords of the URL structure.